apalkk/QuickBash/README.md

 * Two commands are shown : "```load```" and "```acs```".
 Find what exactly these commands do in the command documentation below.

 ## Master Commands
 ~ *Master commands are special commands which can be accesed from anywhere.
-Unlike ordinary commands like ```net``` which can only be accesed by first running the QuickBash script using ```qbas```, master commands can be used without running any script, anywhere in the terminal.*
+Unlike ordinary commands like ```net``` which can only be accesed by first running the QuickBash script using the master command ```qinfo```, master commands can be used without running any script, anywhere in the terminal.
+Every ordinary command requires a master command to be used before it.*

 * ```qinfo``` > Find detailed information about everything related to your computer.
 * ```qlang``` > Automatically sets up the build system of any language you want to use.
 * ```qset```  > Setup the ultimate programming environment on your computer, complete with all the bells and whistles.